 A good start for finding resources is to head over to the AWS website and read the exam blueprint for the certification you’re planning to take.
 The exam blueprints provide links to recommended training courses and reading materials such as whitepapers.

-There are also a number of video-based instructor-led courses available from various providers that provide a good combination of theory and guided practice labs.
+There are also a number of courses available from various providers that provide a good combination of theory and guided practice labs.

-At Digital Cloud Training we provide exam-specific training notes and practice questions for multiple AWS certifications.
-These include AWS Certified Solutions Architect – Associate and AWS Certified Cloud Practitioner.
-Check out the resources on our website by following the links below.
+At Digital Cloud Training we provide instructor-led video courses along with exam-specific training notes and practice questions for multiple AWS certifications.
+These include AWS Certified Solutions Architect – Associate and the AWS Certified Cloud Practitioner.
+Check out the high-quality training resources on our website.